Socialism in the United Kingdom: 1960s and 1970s

 The Campaign for Nuclear Disarmament briefly gained leverage over Labour Party policy at the beginning of the decade, but soon went into a long eclipse.
 The Vietnam War, given lukewarm support by Harold Wilson, radicalised a new generation.
 Significant anti-war protests were organised.
 Trotskyist groups like the International Marxist Group and the Vietnam Solidarity Campaign came to prominence, particularly due to high-profile members like the IMG's Tariq Ali.

+The Metropolitan Police Special Branch set up an undercover unit in March 1968 initially to infiltrate "left-wing direct-action groups" and later a wider remit, with the approval of the Wilson government.
+It was first called the Special Operations Squad and later renamed the Special Demonstration Squad (SDS).
+It was disbanded in 2008, and in 2014 the Undercover Policing Inquiry was established to investigate the abuses carried out by the unit.

-After the Soviet Union's invasion of Czechoslovakia in 1968, the CPGB became to divide between Stalinists and Eurocommunists.
+After the Soviet Union's invasion of Czechoslovakia in 1968, the CPGB became divided between Stalinists and Eurocommunists.
 The party suffered a series of splits.
-Various Maoist inclined elements left, the most significant forming the Communist Party of Britain (Marxist-Leninist).
+Various Maoist-inclined elements left, the most significant forming the Communist Party of Britain (Marxist-Leninist).
 Later in 1977, other traditionalist pro-Russian elements left to form the New Communist Party.

 In 1969, Wilson's Labour Government introduced In Place of Strife, a white paper designed to circumvent strikes by imposing compulsory arbitration.
 Opposed by many trade unionists, including Home Secretary James Callaghan; it was soon withdrawn.
 Later legislation passed by Edward Heath's Conservative government was successfully resisted as union militants, many close to the CPGB, led the successful 1974 UK miners' strike.
 More ominously for the left, the unsuccessful Grunwick dispute, and the 1978–79 Winter of Discontent were also blamed on them.
 The Labour leadership's failure to work with trade unions, or for their opponents an inability to keep them under control, resulted in the election in 1979 of an economically liberal Conservative government, led by Margaret Thatcher, which finally ended the post-war political consensus.